KrisKasprzak/BulletDB/README.md

 7. ability to goto a record and read fields
 8. ability to get total records and start writing at the end
 9. ability to add a "recordset" field to distinguish one read session from another.
 This mimics a file.
-10. ability to save byte, int, long, float, char[fixed_lenght], doubles, more...
+10. ability to save byte, int, long, float, char[fixed_length], doubles, more...
 But sorry STRING is not supported.
 11. ability to get chips stats (JDEC#, and used space)

 <br>